How to Become a Travel Nurse: Your Complete Guide

 4. Gain Clinical Experience

-Clinical experience is indeed a key part of meeting the travel nursing requirements.
 Once you’ve obtained a state license, you can apply for nursing jobs in your area.
-You need a few years of bedside experience before becoming a travel nurse.
+You need at least one to two years of bedside experience before becoming a travel nurse.
+Different travel agencies establish their own requirements regarding the amount of clinical experience needed.

 This is your opportunity to learn and grow as a new nurse.
 During your first few years as an RN, don’t hesitate to ask questions and request feedback from the charge nurse and other more experienced colleagues.